If affirmative action ends, college admissions may be changed forever - The Boston Globe

 But even under these criteria, he said, “Middle-class white students would, as a general rule, be excluded from such programs on racial grounds.”

-The Supreme Court’s decision could further clarify the legality of these programs, said Marcus, who is now chair of the Louis D. Brandeis Center for Human Rights Under Law.
+The Supreme Court’s decision could further clarify the legality of these programs, said Marcus, who is now chairman of the Louis D. Brandeis Center for Human Rights Under Law.

 Colleges are planning behind the scenes for the court ruling, although they are reluctant to release plans, worried about potentially opening themselves up to legal action.